mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 # **What Comes Next**

-Based on this framework, I will explore the seven core questions:
+Based on this framework, I will explore the four core questions:

 1. **Who are the people who lie bigger and do more evil?**
 2. **What are the most common patterns we all use for our stories?**